iddev5/cobalt/README.md

 # Cobalt Build System
-Simple, minimalistic build system for C projects which uses Modules for custom dependencies.
+Simple, minimalistic build system/build generator for C projects which uses Modules for custom dependencies.
+It outputs Ninja build files which compiles at lightning fast speed utilizing multiple cores.

 ## How to use
 1. Create a new project using: